DharmaDoll/Websploit/README.md

 ```

 ## Deploy websploit to Cloud Run
-When you push to GitHub, it automatically deploys to Cloud Run!
+When you push to GitHub, it automatically deploys to Cloud Run via Cloud Build!

 ## Deploy AWS environment by Terraform
 Ensure you have access to the target resources via AWSCLI beforehand.